Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Introduction

-Yet, to our knowledge, there is limited evidence\footnote{While the relationship between IT outsourcing and firm size is partially addressed in \citet{wangjincloud2024}, the authors' cannot single out the adoption of cloud technologies in the data, and focus primarily on firms' age.} exploring whether also smaller firms enjoy higher benefits from cloud use than larger firms, conditional on age.
-Investigating the impact of cloud adoption on small firms' growth is relevant for several reasons.
-First, the costs of ICT adoption and complementary intangible investments are large \citep{deridderaer}, in line with the positive relation between size and digital technologies adoption \citep[see][]{zolas2020,calvino2023AI,cirillo}.
-Furthermore, investments in ICT assets are irreversible.
-Cloud technologies represent a crucial service for small firms as they lower the fixed costs and the risk of digitalisation, allowing to store data and files, operate software, and undertake computationally intensive activities without owning the underlying physical IT facilities.
-This helps firms re-organise operations and increase their intangible capital, which is crucial to scale up \citep{coad2024scale}.
-Second, notwithstanding the significant decline of cloud service prices in the 2010s \citep{byrne2018cloudprice, coyle2018cloud}, the purchase of cloud services in a market dominated by few large providers \citep[for instance, Amazon, Microsoft, and Google -- see discussion in][]{cremersurveycloud} implies the existence of positive markups on the cost of using providers' ICT assets via cloud service.
-This suggests that when the need for ICT assets is high -- as it is the case for large firms \citep{Lashkari2024} -- the purchase of cloud services may not be cost-effective.
+Yet, to our knowledge, the evidence exploring whether smaller firms derive greater benefits from cloud use than their larger counterparts remains limited.\footnote{While the relationship between IT outsourcing and firm size is partially addressed in \citet{wangjincloud2024}, the authors are unable to isolate cloud use from IT services in their data and focus primarily on firm age.} Two arguments motivate this empirical question.
+First, the costs of ICT adoption and complementary intangible investments are substantial \citep{restatbrynjolfsson2003,deridderaer}, consistent with the well-documented positive relationship between firm size and the use of digital technologies \citep[see][]{zolas2020, calvino2023AI, cirillo, mcelheranNBERAI}.
+Cloud technologies are therefore particularly valuable for smaller firms, as they reduce the fixed costs associated with digitalisation by allowing firms to store data, operate software, and carry out computationally intensive activities without owning the underlying physical IT infrastructure.
+Second, notwithstanding the significant decline in cloud service prices during the 2010s \citep{byrne2018cloudprice, coyle2018cloud}, the procurement of cloud services from a market dominated by a small number of large providers \citep[notably Amazon, Microsoft, and Google; see][]{cremersurveycloud} implies the presence of positive markups over the cost of accessing providers' ICT assets.
+This suggests that when demand for ICT resources is high, as is the case for large firms \citep{Lashkari2024}, purchasing cloud services may not be cost-effective relative to direct ownership.